Shohan494/keen-findings-april-11th-2023/README.md

 - invoicehub to hostfact should not be a problem afterwards

 - for march data, 202303, ensured keen to invoicehub current_customer_data import then processed for hostfact
+- here came something, some current_customer_data table's field named referencecode contains different debtorcode structure, we have to fix them for errorless hostfact invoicing, example : DB0064_TWC means DB0064, DB0064 also means DB0064, ZDGHDB0064 does also mean DB0064
+- for the above issue, manual or a script solution both are applicable, **but if we do import again and again, script is better solution**